andriuk/telebot/README.md

 # Telegram Bot for Writing Messages

+note: The act of creating documentation involves a process.

 This simple Go-based Telegram bot allows you to capture incoming messages and log them into a CSV file.
 Useful for logging or archiving conversations and messages received on Telegram.